spatie/laravel-dashboard/docs/adding-tiles/twitter-tile.md

 composer require spatie/laravel-dashboard-twitter-tile
 ```

-You must also [set up](https://github.com/spatie/laravel-google-calendar#installation) the `spatie/laravel-google-calendar` package.
-That package will fetch data for Google Calendar.
-Here are instructions that show how you can [obtain credentials to communicate with Google Calendar](https://github.com/spatie/laravel-google-calendar#how-to-obtain-the-credentials-to-communicate-with-google-calendar).

 In the `dashboard` config file, you must add this configuration in the `tiles` key.
 You can add a configuration in the `configurations` key per Twitter tile that you want to display.
 Any tweet that contains one of the strings in `listen_for` will be display on the dashboard.

 ```php